-You are invited to attend the premiere of five digital stories, entitled “Legacy: Indigenous Women’s Health Stories” created by Indigenous women in two locations – Onion Lake Cree Nation, on the border of Alberta and Saskatchewan & Yellowknife, Northwest Territories.
+On Thursday, August 15th at 6 pm – 8 pm at Northern United Place, Yellowknife, NT we premiered five digital stories, entitled “Legacy: Indigenous Women’s Health Stories” created by Indigenous women in two locations – Onion Lake Cree Nation, on the border of Alberta and Saskatchewan & Yellowknife, Northwest Territories.

 The five presenters were in attendance for the event including Maxine Desjarlais, a member of Frog Lake First Nations and Beatrice Harper, a member of Onion Lake Cree Nation that flew in from Lloydminster, Alberta.
 The other presenters were local residents including Sheryl Liske, a member of Yellowknives Dene First Nations, Dorothy Weyallon, a resident of Behchokǫ̀ and a member of the Tłı̨chǫ Nation, and Tanya Roach, a Yellowknife resident formerly from Rankin Inlet, Nunavut.
 The emcee for the event and the principal investigator of this Indigenous health research is Shelley Wiart, a member of the North Slave Metis Alliance.